 In november 2017, school children from Amsterdam have planted 30.000 tulip bulbs at the Vondelpark monument.
 Be sure to pass by to see the tulip gardens in bloom!

 Another tulip garden is Floratuin Julianadorp.
 On show are exclusive and new varieties of blossoming bulb flowers.
 Visitors are free to wander around in the tulip garden and pick their own bunch of flowers.
 The Floratuin is open from March to May.
 In August, September, October and November the shop is open for the sale of flower bulbs.

 Many villages and areas of Holland that grow flowers organise a flower parade.
 During this tulip festival, a procession (‘corso’) of wagons decorated with thousands of colourful flowers pass through the streets.
 Hundreds of volunteers have worked on the creation of these artistic processions for months.
-The biggest flower parade is the Bloemencorso held each year at the end of April.
-Find more about Dutch flower parades.
+Find out more about Dutch flower parades.

 History of the Dutch tulip

-Originally the tulip grew in the wild in Central Asia.
+Originally the Dutch tulip grew in the wild in Central Asia.
 The Turks were the ones who first cultivated them in ancient times.
-In the 17th century the tulip was introduced in the Netherlands by a biologist from Vienna, who planted them in the Hortus Botanicus in Leiden.
+In the 17th century the tulip was introduced in The Netherlands by a biologist from Vienna.
+He planted the first tulip bulbs in the Hortus Botanicus in Leiden.

 Dutch Tulip mania

-In 1637 there was a real tulip mania in Holland, which resulted in extremely high prices for certain tulip bulbs.
+In 1637 there was a real tulip mania in Holland.
+It became so popular, that the bulbs were extremely high priced.
 A serious trade in tulips started in Amsterdam and many people made a fortune.
 In the end, though, the bulb didn’t turn out to be quite so rare to justify the high prices.
 The prices of tulips plummeted and many people lost their savings.
 This is called the Tulip Crash.
-Still to this day, gardens in Amsterdam are filled with the strong and colorful tulips.
+Still to this day, gardens in Amsterdam are filled with the strong and colorful tulips in bloom.